goerlitz/nlp-classification/README.md

 # NLP Classification

-*Text Classification* or *Text Categorization* (or *Document Classification*) is the process of analyzing natural language texts and labeling them with a predefined set of categories in order to make it easier to manage them.
+*Text Classification* (or *Text Categorization*, *Document Classification*) is the process of analyzing natural language texts and labeling them with a predefined set of categories in order to make it easier to manage them.

-Typical Use Cases:
+Typical use cases are

 * Spam Classification
 * Support Ticket Classification
-* Sentiment Classification
+* Sentiment Analysis
 * Document Labeling

 This repository focuses on classification of German texts using state-of-the-art deep learning models.